Date of Graduation

 Proposing a collective approach to patient care seeks to address the obstacles that hinder patients from seeking the appropriate care they need.
 After conducting a pilot study, it is recommended that other health professions and universities adopt an innovative approach to enhancing patient care.

 Jew, Jordan A., "Developing Inter-Professional Oral Health Education: An Evaluation of Educational Resources" (2015).
-Master's Projects.
+Master's Projects and Capstones.
 207.